neos/imagine/Documentation/Index.rst

 Description
 ===========

-TYPO3 Imagine is wrapper package around the Imagine_ PHP library.
+Neos Imagine is wrapper package around the Imagine_ PHP library.
 The Imagine library offer advanced methods to manipulate images with an object oriented API.

 Change the default driver